ichub/lang/README.md

 Every single variable is one of those types; there is no null.

-A program consists of expressions, separated by semicolons.
-The value that a program returns is the value to which the final statement is evaluated.
-Expressions take the following form:
+A script consists of expressions, separated by semicolons.

 ```
   (add, 2, 3);